 If you are new to crafting or card making or don’t know where to start or how to use washi tapes, give these little projects a try.

-If you always want to try but busy or if you are a minimalist that you prefer to make something as simple as possible, these projects are great to get started.
+If you always want to try but are busy, or if you are a minimalist, you prefer to make something as simple as possible, these projects are great to get started.

 This is the magic of washi tape.
 You can make the cards in no time!